sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-javascript.md

    1.  **(required)** Specify the document from which to extract data using the `url` or `file` parameter.
    2.  **(required)** Specify the user-defined document type or types using the `documentType` or `documentTypes` parameter.
    3. See the following section for optional parameters.
-3. Poll for the result (`sensible.waitFor()`.
-See the Wait For method for more information.
+3. Poll for the results (`sensible.waitFor()` or get the results using a webhook.
 4. Optionally convert the extracted JSON data to Excel using `generateExcel()`.
-See the Generate Excel method for more information.
-5. Consume the data.
+5. Consume the data as JSON or Excel.

 ### Classification workflow